Skip to content

 19. Ask customers for reviews

 Customer reviews give your brand a personal touch, increase confidence in your offerings, and can even boost your SEO rankings.
 But have you ever thought of using them to build your email list?
 Chances are, if a customer takes the time to leave a review, they're (at least somewhat) invested in your brand and would gladly receive promotional emails.
+Start by asking at the end of the survey if they'd like to subscribe to your list—and be sure to include a link for easy access.

 20. Promote your email marketing efforts on social media

 Each social media platform poses a unique opportunity to showcase the benefits your email subscribers are reaping.
-Whether you tease a free course for subscribers on Twitter or gated visual content on Pinterest, flex your social media skills to attract new subscribers.
+Whether you tease a free course for subscribers on X or gated visual content on Pinterest, flex your social media skills to attract new subscribers.

 21. Provide discounts or freebies

 Consider offering a direct discount, like 20% off their first purchase, when users first sign up for your email list.
 And keep the excitement going by rewarding existing subscribers' loyalty with exclusive discounts or freebies in ongoing marketing emails.
 Word of free stuff travels quickly and is a great way to organically grow your email list.
-I can already hear a conversation between a subscriber and their friend: "Where'd you get that cool sticker on your water bottle?"
-"Oh, this great company called [your company] sent it to me for subscribing!"
-"No way.
-Sign me up."
-(Just me?)

 22. Offer exclusive or early access to new products or promotions